Cinquedea - inv. 2369

 Arms and Armours

 The cinquedea ( meaning “five fingers”, cinque dita) was a luxury dagger five fingers wide.
-It was used in the Emilia-Venetian area between about 1480 and about 1510.
+It was used in the Emilia-Venetian area between 1480 and 1510 circa.
 In this cinquedea part of the blade is damascened with gold enamelling.
-On one side it represents Hercules Lifting Antaeus and on the other the Judgment of Paris, with a tree, a column and a flying Cupid.
+On one side it represents Hercules lifting Antaeus and on the other the Judgment of Paris, with a tree, a column and a flying Cupid.
 The flat of the blade on each side is marked on with a “Z” in antique style, very common on this type of sword.